jessejputnam/shopping-cart/README.md

 # Shopping Cart (React)

-A fake website imitating store fronts with shopping carts. **Click the STRING THEORY title in header to access homepage -- bug-to-be-fixed**
+A fake website imitating store fronts with shopping carts. **Click the STRING THEORY title in header to access homepage -- bug-to-be-fixed** *-- see note in [continued development](#continued-development)

 ## Table of contents